We earn a commission for products purchased through some links in this article.

-If you’re looking for a new Christmas tradition for you and your family, we’ve got an idea that is not only fun to do but will teach your little ones some special lessons over the festive season.
+If you’re looking for a brand new Christmas tradition for you and your family, we’ve got an idea that is not only fun to do, but will teach your little ones some special lessons over the festive season.

 But if you want to try something a little different this year, you can create an advent calendar that you and your children put something into every day instead of taking something out.
 Read on to find out more about reverse advent calendars, and how to make one yourself!

 Reverse advent calendars work by you filling them every day with with items of food or clothing that can then be taken to a food bank or charity in order to help those less fortunate that are struggling at Christmas time.

 After gathering helpful items all month, you can take everything you’ve saved to your local help scheme, homeless shelter, church, charity, etc. on Christmas Eve and know that you’ve given a Christmas present to someone that really needed it.

 Not only is this a fun thing for the whole family to do together, from creating the advent calendar structure itself to picking the goodies to go in it, it more importantly teaches your kids the importance of helping others and seeing the bigger picture at Christmas.